Aquatic biomonitoring: Purpose

-Aquatic biomonitoring is an important tool for assessing aquatic life forms and their ecosystems.
-Monitoring aquatic life can also be beneficial in understanding land ecosystems.

-Aquatic biomonitoring can reveal the overall health and status of the environment, can detect environmental trends and how different stressors will affect those trends, and can be used to evaluate the effects that various environmental activities may have on the overall health of the environment.
+Aquatic biomonitoring is an important tool for assessing aquatic life forms and their habitats.
+It can reveal the overall health and status of the ecosystem, detect environmental trends and the impacts of different stressors, and can be used to evaluate the effect that various human activities have on the overall health of aquatic environments.
 Water pollution and general stresses to aquatic life have a major impact on the environment.
 The main sources of pollution to oceans, rivers, and lakes are human caused events or activities, such as sewage, oil spills, surface runoff, littering, ocean mining, and nuclear waste.

+Monitoring aquatic life can also be beneficial in monitoring and understanding adjacent land ecosystems.
 Rapid changes to an environment, like, pollution, can alter ecosystems and community assemblages, and endanger species that live in or close to water.
-Many aquatic species also serve as food sources for terrestrial species.
-Thus, aquatic ecosystems are interconnected with their adjacent terrestrial ecosystem.
+Many aquatic species serve as food sources for terrestrial species, which are therefore impacted by the size and health of aquatic populations.

 Indicator organisms

 Aquatic invertebrates, most popularly the larvae of the caddis fly sp., are responsive to climate change, low levels of pollution and temperature change.
 As a result, they have the longest history of use in biomonitoring programs.
 Additionally, macroscopic species: frogs, fish, and some plant species, as well as, many forms of microscopic life, like bacteria and protozoa are used as indicator organisms in a variety of applications, storm water run-off among them.
-Amphibians have typically been used as macroscopic indicators as they are considered to be sensitive to change due to their permeable skin, however some research indicates this may only be true in the case of phenols.

 Many species of Macroalgae (including Cyanobacteria, though not technically a true algae) are also used in biomonitoring for both aquatic and marine environments, as their short lifespan makes them very reactive to changes.